-The Practical Nursing Certificate Program Application for the PN Program can be found either by contacting the Admissions office (413) 552- 2321) or by going to the HCC website: www.hcc.edu.
-Students must achieve a minimum grade of C+ in all nursing, and laboratory sciences (A&P I and II) to remain in and graduate from this program.
+Nursing Program Application for the PN Program can be found either by contacting the Admissions office (413) 552- 2321 or by going to the HCC website: www.hcc.edu.

 All applicants must complete the NLN - PAX nursing entrance exam prior to submitting the nursing program application.
 See nursing application for details.

 Several Health Care Facilities affiliated with the College's Health and Natural Science Division are now requiring that students have a negative drug screen prior to beginning clinical experiences in their facility.
 In addition, a clinical facility may require the student to submit and pass random drug screening analysis in order to remain at that facility.Therefore, passing a drug screen will now be considered an essential function for all students participating in the Health and Natural Science Division Programs.
 If a student fails drug screening, retesting occurs within 24 hours of notification of results.
 Failure to pass a drug screen or refusal to submit to screening will make the student ineligible for clinical placement.
 Failure and/or refusal for drug screening are grounds for immediate removal from the Health and Natural Science Division .
 Students will be provided with the drug screen procedure during the orientation process to each course.
 All screening will be at the student's own expense.
 The Work Connection at Holyoke Medical Center has been selected as the Health and Natural Science Division's exclusive laboratory for student drug testing.
 Appointments will be scheduled by the nursing department.